awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 By default, Lambda polls up to 10 messages in your queue at once and sends that batch to your function\.
 To avoid invoking the function with a small number of records, you can tell the event source to buffer records for up to five minutes by configuring a batch window\.
 Before invoking the function, Lambda continues to poll messages from the SQS standard queue until batch window expires, the [payload limit](gettingstarted-limits.md) is reached or full batch size is reached\.

+**Note**
+If you're using a batch window and your SQS queue contains very low traffic, Lambda might wait for up to 20 seconds before invoking your function\.
+This is true even if you set a batch window lower than 20 seconds\.

 For FIFO queues, records contain additional attributes that are related to deduplication and sequencing\.

 **Example Amazon SQS message event \(FIFO queue\)**